October 24, 2014

 PALO ALTO, Calif.
-(AP) - A radio transmitter, and a quail and mouse feast, has led to the capture of a California zoo's bald eagle after three days on the lam.
+(AP) - A radio transmitter and then a feast of quail and mouse led to the capture of a California zoo's bald eagle after three days on the lam.

-The Palo Alto Junior Museum and Zoo's tame 24-year-old bald eagle Sequoia was enjoying her daily exercise Saturday at a park when she was spooked by strong winds.
+The Palo Alto Junior Museum and Zoo's tame 24-year-old bald eagle Sequoia was enjoying her daily exercise Saturday at a park when strong winds spooked her.

 Instead of returning to handlers, she flew north and roosted in Menlo Park.

-The San Jose Mercury News says Sequoia was tracked to a Redwood City tree on Monday.
+The San Jose Mercury News reports Sequoia was tracked Monday to a Redwood City tree.

 The famished bird finally dropped from her perch to the arm of trainer John Flynn, who rewarded her with a quail and mouse feast.

-Sequoia went on the lam eight times while at the San Francisco Zoo.
+Sequoia ventured out on her own eight times while at the San Francisco Zoo.
 She joined the Palo Alto zoo last year.

 Copyright 2014 Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.